contao/docs/docs/dev/framework/templates/creating-templates.md

    ```

  * When using `block()`, the function renders the given block with the current template parameters.
 To render it in a
-   **different context**, you can surround it by the `{% with %} … {% endwith %}` block tag, which allows defining
+   **different context**, you can surround it with the `{% with %} … {% endwith %}` block tag, which allows defining
-   template parameters, that are scoped to just the block.
+   template parameters, that are scoped to just this block.
 By default, the defined parameters are merged with the
    current ones, to suppress merging, you can add the `only` keyword.

    ```twig